 School’s out for Covid-19

-With the announcement that schools across the UK will be closed for the foreseeable future for all but keyworkers, countless parents will now need to stay at home to look after their children.
+With the announcement that schools across the UK will be closed once again for the foreseeable future for all but keyworkers, countless parents will now need to stay at home to look after their children.
 This, coupled with an increase in employees also having to care for elderly or vulnerable individuals, has left employers wondering what their obligations are if employees are no longer able to fulfil their job role.

 There is no legal obligation on employers to grant additional paid time off in circumstances such as these.
 It is entirely at the discretion of the employer as to what they wish to do.
 However it must ensure that any actions taken are done fairly and in a non-discriminatory way.